Mixing and double recurrence in probability groups: Double recurrence

-Now recall the following basic Hilbert space fact, whose proof is immediate from Bessel's inequality:
+We also recall the following basic Hilbert space fact, which follows from Bessel's inequality:

 \begin{lemma}[Bessel] Let $(e_n)_{n \in \N}$ be a bounded sequence of vectors in a Hilbert space $\Hil$.
-If the vectors in $(e_n)_{n \in \N}$ are pairwise orthogonal, then $\lim_{n \to \w} e_n = 0$ in the weak topology of $\Hil$, i.e. for every $f \in \Hil$, $\lim_{n \to \w} \gen{f, e_n} = 0$. \end{lemma}
+If the vectors in $(e_n)_{n \in \N}$ are pairwise orthogonal, then $\displaystyle\lim_{n \to \w} e_n = 0$ in the weak topology of $\Hil$, i.e. for every $f \in \Hil$, $\displaystyle\lim_{n \to \w} \gen{f, e_n} = 0$. \end{lemma}

-Putting this together with the Ramsey lemma for the filter of conull sets, we get a natural analog of Bessel's lemma for measure: \begin{lemma}[Random Bessel] Let $(X, \mu)$ be a measure space with nonatomic $\mu \ne 0$ and let $(e_x)_{x \in X}$ be a bounded sequence in a Hilbert space $\Hil$.
+Putting this together with the Ramsey lemma applied to the filter of conull sets, we get a natural analogue of Bessel's lemma for measure: \begin{lemma}[Random Bessel] Let $(X, \mu)$ be a measure space with nonatomic $\mu \ne 0$ and let $(e_x)_{x \in X}$ be a bounded sequence\footnote{We use the term \textit{sequence} even when the index set is not $\N$.} in a Hilbert space $\Hil$.
 If